comtomb/JSONNetLib/README.md

     - Load JSON into the fields/properties of an object: configurable De-Serialization
     - access to items using a path like syntax

   - Examples:

        - Example1:
            ​	Create and populate a JSONDocument
            ​	Save to file

        - Example2:

            ​	Load a JSON File
            ​	Extract items using a j-path

        - Example3:

-            	create an object by loading  fields/property values from a JSON file Example is a car with engine and wheels demonstrate also use of "external" name
+            ​	create an object by loading  fields/property values from a JSON file
-            	demonstrate use of non-mandatory fields/properties
-           ​

-License:
+     - License:
         ​	MIT License